Caroline Shevlin

-Caroline Coral Shevlin Ormachea (born 17 September 1989) is an American-born Peruvian former footballer who played as a centre back or a midfielder.
-She has been a member of the Peru women's national team.
+Caroline Coral Shevlin Ormachea (born 17 September 1989) is a former footballer who played as a centre-back or midfielder.
+Born in the United States, she represented Peru at international level.

 Early life

 Shevlin was raised in San Diego, California.
 She was born to an American father and a Peruvian mother.

 High school and college career

 Shevlin has attended the Westview High School in San Diego, the California State University in Long Beach and the Saint Mary's College of California in Moraga.

 Club career

 Shevlin has played for San Diego WFC SeaLions in the United States.

 International career

 Shevlin represented Peru at the 2006 South American U-20 Women's Championship.
 She capped at senior level during the 2006 South American Women's Football Championship.

 Personal life

 Shevlin's twin sister Grace Shevlin is also a former Peruvian international footballer.